Riverscapes/riverscapes-tools/README.md

 # Riverscapes Tools

-This is a monorepo housing the python open-source GIS tools for Riverscapes.
+This is a monorepo housing the python open-source GIS tools for Riverscapes, and the documentation site tools.riverscapes.net.
+Packages include:

 * [Riverscapes Context](./packages/rscontext)
 * [BRAT](./packages/brat)